isomerpages/nlb-eyeonasia/_china-know-selected/wuhan-a-profile.md

 ### **Introduction**

 The city of Wuhan dates back 3,500 years.[^7] Today, it serves as the capital city of Hubei province in central China.
-Situated at the confluence of the Yangtze and Han Rivers,[^8] the city lies within 1,200 km of other major Chinese cities such as Beijing, Shanghai, Guangzhou, Chengdu and Xi’an.[^9]
+Situated at the confluence of the Yangtze and Han Rivers,[^8] the city lies within 1,200 km of other major Chinese cities such as Beijing, Shanghai, Guangzhou, Chengdu and Xi’an.